saivarun1410/Travee/README.md

 * Flash messages are displayed
 * Every tourist spot has it's location displayed seperately on a map
  # Deployment :
- * Application on Heroku
+ * Application on Heroku.
- * Database on MongoDB Atlas
+ * Database on MongoDB Atlas.